 How can I get involved in school life?

 The Friends – This group of parents, grandparents and friends raise funds for the school via social events, a very successful May Fair and other fundraising activities.
 They provide transport for school trips, additional equipment and Christmas entertainment, disco’s etc for the children.
 Without their support and hard work we would not be able to provide as many wonderful experiences for your children.
-The friends are always looking for additional help – even if you cannot attend meetings regularly there may be other things you can help with.
+The Friends are always looking for additional help – even if you cannot attend meetings regularly there may be other things you can help with.
 Please let the school office know if you are willing to help and we will pass on your contact details.
-Look out for The Friends newsletter and visit their part of our website and please try to attend their AGM in September.

 Governors – we do occasionally have vacancies on the Governing Body.
 These will be advertised to all parents.